541-366-6310 / Fax 541-833-0995

 Hearing

 You must be able to hear a forced whisper in at least one ear from no less than 5 feet.
 If you can’t do this, you probably know it.
-See an audiologist and get hearing aids.
-We can arrange for hearing screening in our office through Rogue Hearing who can also sell, fit and repair hearing aids for you if needed.
+You should consider visiting a hearing aid specialist.
+We can arrange for hearing testing in our office through Rogue Hearing, which can also sell, fit, and repair hearing aids for you if needed.
+Rogue Hearing is a separate business we share the Phoenix office with.
+If hearing aids are not for you, we can complete and issue a CDL that will be valid with a hearing Waiver.
+You would need to get the hearing waiver from the FMCSA.

 Vision

 You must have distance vision in each eye of 20/40 or better with or without correction.
 If you need correction, you must bring it with you.
-Contacts are acceptable, but you must also have glasses since you are required to have them in your possession for backup while driving, or you will be in violation.
-Recent changes allow for meeting the 20/40 criteria in only one eye in some cases, but this will need specific paperwork from an ophthalmologist.
+Contacts are acceptable, but be aware that the FMCSA also requires you to carry a backup pair of glasses when driving commercially.
+Recent changes allow you to meet the 20/40 criteria in only one eye if approved by an ophthalmologist who completes the “Alternate Vision Form,” available on our website.

 Controlled or Sedating Medication

 If you are prescribed controlled or sedating medications, we will need a letter from the prescriber.
 Stating they feel you are safe to “drive commercially” while using the controlled medications they prescribe.
-Not all PCPs are willing to do this, so we recommend that you discuss this with the prescriber in advance.
-Note: it needs to specify “commercial driving.”
+This is a specific federal form for controlled meds, which is available on our website.
+Not all PCPs are willing to do this, so we recommend discussing it with your prescriber in advance.

 Specialists

-If you see any specialist for a medical condition, you should get a clearance letter from them stating your need is managed, and they feel you are safe to drive commercially.
-If you are not sure – please call – text, or E-mail us, and we will be glad to clarify.
+If you see any specialist for a medical condition, you should get a clearance letter from them stating that your condition is under control and that they feel you are safe to drive commercially.
+If you are not sure – please call, text, or email us, and we will be glad to clarify.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.